Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 Use `go run -tags aro ./cmd/aro monitor`  to start the monitor.
 You want to check what the current directory of your monitor is, because that's the folder the monitor will use to search for the mdm_statds.socket file and that needs to match where your mdm container or the socat command creates it.
 Please note that in local dev mode the monitor will silently ignore if it can't connect to the socket.

-> If you modified the default path of the Unix Domain Socket or use the UDP way you will need to set the `ARO_STATSD_SOCKET` to configure the monitor process accordingly
+> If you modified the default path of the Unix Domain Socket or use the UDP way you will need to set the `MDM_STATSD_SOCKET` to configure the monitor process accordingly

 The format would be
 ````
-ARO_STATSD_SOCKET="unix:/my/path/my/file"
+MDM_STATSD_SOCKET="unix:/my/path/my/file"

 or

-ARO_STATSD_SOCKET="udp:<hostname>:<port>" # default mdm udp port  is 8125
+MDM_STATSD_SOCKET="udp:<hostname>:<port>" # default mdm udp port  is 8125

 ````